monsoonmaelstrom/book2/book2.md

 He nods.

-“What about tying the other key to this flat since all the magic already exists?”
-I ask.
+“What about tying the other key to this flat, since all the magic already exists?”
+I inquire.

-“I could probably figure it out in a few days,” he says.
+“I could probably figure it out in a few days,” he answers.

-“You think it’s close enough to figure out how to undo what she did?”
+“Do you think it’s close enough to figure out how to undo what she did?”

 “Maybe.
 I’ll have a better idea in a few days.”